fedossa/rct26_team_project_template/README.md

 3. `code/python/run_analysis.py`
 4. `doc/paper.qmd`

-The point is not the `mtcars` analysis itself.
-The point is to give you a clean starting structure that you can keep extending for your own work.
+The workflow is organized like a real empirical project.
 If you later look at `trr266/treat`, you will see the same broad movement in a richer and more elaborate form.

 ## Project Structure